 Top Tips

-Add your favorite seasonings.
+- Add your favorite seasonings.
 The seasonings provided in the recipe are just one way to season the seitan.
-Have fun with your seasoning.
+Use Italian Seasoning, Cajun Seasoning, or Homemade Taco Seasoning for variety.

 No, seitan is made from wheat gluten, which is unsuitable for those with gluten allergies or sensitivities.